lidofinance/rewards-managers/README.md

 ##### `recover_erc20(_token: address, _recipient: address = msg.sender)`

-Transfers the whole balance of the given ERC20 token from self to the recipient.
-Could be called from owner only.
+Transfers the whole balance of the given ERC20 token to the recipient.
+Can be called by owner only.

 Events: